Global Raisin Juice Market 2019-2025: Analysis Of Revenue, Gross Profit With Leading Players-Fineberry Foods,National Raisin,Arat,Lion Raisins,

 We're getting closer & closer to harvesting time.
-Read the latest crop development news on Iranian Sayer Dates by downloading the PDF file below.
+Read the latest crop development news on Sayer Dates by downloading the PDF file below.

 Diminishing demand for Californian Raisin

 There’s enough supply to meet the demand for raisins grown within the 50-mile radius of Fresno, California.
 “Our 2016 production in September was excellent,” said Kalem Barserian, CEO of the Raisin Bargaining Association in California.
 Quality was also good and with the larger world supply Barserian says price has come down 31 per cent or roughly 0.25/lb.
 “That’s helped the movement domestically as well as exports.
 We’re seeing an increase in the domestic market by about four percent and the export market we’re up 10 percent.”
 The price has allowed California’s raisins to stay competitive with other producing countries like Turkey, Chile, Argentina and Australia.
 “We used to be about 50 percent of the world production.
 Now we’re about 25 percent.
 I’ve been in the raisin business for 52 years so I’ve seen quite a bit of change in the world situation.”

 Turkey was the top supplier of sultanas this season

 Turkey top supplier of sultanas

 Suppliers in China uniformly report that sales have dropped this season.
 They are pointing the finger at Turkey, where prices are at their lowest point in years.
 The drop in price could be one of the factors which have led to the increased global imports from Turkey in 2016.
 Sales to Germany even rose by 80% as compared to 2015.
 Exports to the UK, however, remained on a relatively stable level.